About the Alliance Française Volunteer Program

 Volunteering with the Alliance is an opportunity to engage yourself in DC’s Francophone community with others who share the same interests and passions as you.
 Volunteers not only provide valuable to support to the Alliance staff, but also serve as ambassadors for the Alliance to the general public.

 One (1) free French course after 33 hours of volunteering.

 Ready to Join Us?

 If you are have a passion for France, French, or Francophone culture and are excited about becoming a member of the Alliance Française de Washington community, join our volunteer team!

 The Alliance welcomes new volunteers in the fall (around September) and the winter (around February).

 The AFDC is not currently accepting new volunteers.
 Please stay tuned to the website, newsletter

 , or Facebook

 Upcoming Volunteer Orientation Dates

-You should provide a photo for the post’s thumbnail (which is cropped as a square).
+SHOULD include 2-3 photos to be included within the text as well as a thumbnail image.
 Additional pictures, images, or links are also welcome to be inserted into the text.